Dania2021/joe-jackson/README.md

          * Index Page

-               1. On the index page there is a section titled 'Scoop Range' with a button that the user can click to take them to the Icecream page.
+            * On the index page there is a section titled 'Scoop Range' with a button users can click to take them to the Icecream page.

-               2. On the index page there is a section titled 'Sundae Bar’ with a button users can click to take them to the Explore page.
+            * On the index page there is a section titled 'Sundae Bar’ with a button users can click to take them to the Explore page.

-               3. On the index page there is a section titled 'Contact Us’ with a button users can click to take them to the Contact page.
+            * On the index page there is a section titled 'Contact Us’ with a button users can click to take them to the Contact page.

          * Icecream Page

-              1. When user click on the sub-section it will take to their sections.
+            1. When click on the sub-navigation the user move among related section within the same page.

             2. When user click on bottom to top button it will take to top of the page.

          * Explore Page

-               When user click on the sub-section it will take to their sections.
+              When click on the sub-navigation the user move among related section within the same page.

          * Contact Page

               1. I tried to submit the form without filling in any input fields.
 The form worked correctly and directed users to fill in the first name field.
 I then filled in the first name field and tried to submit the form.
-Again the form worked correctly and directed the user to fill out the email address field.
-I filled out the first name, last name and email address forms and tried to submit the form.
+Again the form worked correctly and directed the user to fill out the last name field.
+The form worked correctly and directed the user to fill out the email address field.
+I filled out the first name, last name and email address and tried to submit the form.
 The form worked correctly and asked the user to fill in the message field.
 I filled out the first name, last name, email address and message field and tried to submit the form.
 The form then opens the thank you page in the same browser window.

               2. Hovering over the submit button will trigger hover effect, highlighting the button for the user.